dannyperez/openstack-mitaka-autoinstaller-debian8/Goodies/Zabbix-Agent-OpenStack-Monitor/README.txt

 we have included an agent definition file that can be used with zabbix.

 First, ensure you have installed the SNMP support.
-Then, copy the file included here (zabbix_agentd_osvars.conf) en your /etc/zabbix_agentd.conf file or in the directories parsed by zabbix agent.
+Then, copy the file included here (zabbix_agentd_osvars.conf) in your /etc/zabbix_agentd.conf file or in the directories parsed by zabbix agent.

 The zabbix items defined here are listed bellow: